 Matching the Fixture to the Hazard Profile

-Correct classification starts with identifying the material present—not the room type.
+Correct classification starts with identifying the material present—not the room type—and then confirming the operating and abnormal conditions that can introduce the hazard.

 Environment Typical Hazard Required Rating